vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/2.install/deploy-nebula-with-swarm.md

 ### Start the cluster

-Execute the following command to start the Nebula Graph cluster:
+Execute the following command on the manager node to start the Nebula Graph cluster:

 ```bash
 $ docker stack deploy nebula -c docker-stack.yml
 ```

-## Configure cluster for load balancing and high availability (for production)
+## Configure cluster for load balancing and high availability (optional)

 Currently, the Nebula Graph clients (1.X) do not provide load balancing.
 The clients select any graphd to connect the database randomly.
 Therefore, you need to configure load balancing and high availability for production environment.
 The load balancing and high availability solution in this document is only for demonstration.
 Add other third party solutions based on your requirements.